stakater/kubestackplus-docs/content/managed-addons/nexus/how-to-guide/how-to-configure-maven-with-nexus.md

-# How to configure maven project with nexus repository?
+# How to configure Maven project with nexus repository?

 ## Define Environment Variables